ItsJamin/jamplay/README.md

 ## Input

-First you'll need to set the dimensions (1D/2D, size).
+First you'll need to set the dimensions (width and length).
 After that you'll need to provide an .wav file.

 ## Artists